flutter/website/src/docs/release/breaking-changes/dialog-border-radius.md

 ## Context

-Use of `Dialog`s and their associated subclasses (`SimpleDialog`, `AlertDialog`, and `showTimePicker`), appears slightly different as the border radius is larger.
-Golden file tests will fail if they contain a `Dialog` in the new default behavior.
+`Dialog`s and their associated subclasses (`SimpleDialog`, `AlertDialog`, and `showTimePicker`), appears slightly different as the border radius is larger. if you have master golden file images that have the prior rendering of the `Dialog` with a 2.0 pixel border radius, your widget tests will fail.
+These golden file images can be updated to reflect the new rendering, or you can update your code to maintain the original behavior.

 The `showDatePicker` dialog already matched this specification and is unaffected by this change.